-- Short Term Credit and Irregularly Scheduled Courses (not 16 week, or late-starting courses): upon written request, refunds for Short Term Credit courses (those that are scheduled to meet fewer than five days) and Irregularly Scheduled Credit courses (those that generally begin after the official start date of the term), will be granted if the student officially drops AND submits the completed refund request form in A&R on or before 10% of the class meeting times has elapsed.
+- Short Term Credit and Irregularly Scheduled Courses (not 16 week, or late-starting courses): upon written request, refunds for Short Term Credit courses (those that are scheduled to meet fewer than five days) and Irregularly Scheduled Credit courses (those that generally begin after the official start date of the term), will be granted if the student officially drops AND submits the completed refund request form to Admissions and Records on or before 10% of the class meeting times has elapsed.
 Completed refund requests must be received in A&R on or before the 2nd meeting of the class.

 - Students may request in writing a refund for a canceled class any time during the semester/session in which the class was canceled.
 There is no processing fee for classes that were cancelled.